-The 19th of June is Martini Day -- and, reputedly, International Martini Day at that!
-If it's been ages since you've had a Martini, pay a visit to an old friend.
+The 19th of June is Martini Day.
 Can't think of anything to celebrate with a Martini?
 Have one or two and something might come to mind...

-Still celebrated traditionally on the 24th of June, Midsummer Night now actually occurs on the 21st of June owing to how the astronomical equinox has shifted forward several days over the centuries.
+"Why, this is very midsummer madness." — Still celebrated traditionally on the 24th of June, Midsummer Night now actually occurs on the 21st of June.
 It was a very important pagan holiday.

-The 24th of June is the national day of Québec, and an official state holiday there, with everyone getting the day off work.
-The actual name for today is St-Jean-Baptiste Day (St John the Baptist Day) or Fête Nationale des Québecois (Québec National Celebr
+The 24th of June, St-Jean-Baptiste day, is the national day of Québec, and an official holiday, with everyone getting the day off work.

 Cakes and Ale Day is a yearly event held in Bury St Edmunds, Suffolk, in south-eastern England.
 A man named Jenkyn Smith left money for Cakes and Ale to be served.